 13. Include one new Example in Each Paragraph

+Another thing you can do is go through each and every paragraph and add one more example and some supporting evidence.
 Even if you’ve included one example in each paragraph, that’s okay.
 You can still add more examples.
-In fact, teachers love to see examples.
+In fact, teachers love to see examples and supporting evidence.

 Good examples are what separates good and bad students.